Who is Voya Financial®?_

 What do I need to do when I leave City service and become entitled to a distribution from the Plan?+

 When you sever City employment, you are entitled to a distribution from the Plan.
-If you would like to receive a distribution, you will need to complete a Termination/Distribution Request Authorization form that is available by calling Service Center at (800) 584-6001.
+Please contact one of our local representatives for information and assistance at (503) 937-0378.
+If you would like to receive a distribution, you will need to complete a Termination/Distribution Request Authorization form which is available through our local office at (503) 937-0378 or by calling our Customer Service Center at (800) 584-6001.

 What are my options when I am entitled to a distribution? +